Attention-guided Temporally Coherent Video Object Matting: Our method

 The overall loss function is a composition of three different terms: the image matting term $L_{im}$, the temporal coherence term $L_{tc}$, and the target affinity term $L_{af}$.
 In the following, we describe these three terms in details.

 \textbf{Image matting term.} The image matting term $L_{im}$ is directly inherited from the deep learning-based image matting methods.
 This term only considers the single frame prediction results w.r.t. its corresponding ground truth.
 Common choices of this term are the combination of $L_1$ alpha matte loss, $L_1$ alpha gradient loss, composition loss~\cite{xu2017deep} and Laplacian loss~\cite{yu2020context}.
 In all our experiments, we set $L_{im}$ the same as the image matting method we chose to use as the base network.
-Hence, for DIM~\cite{xu2017deep}, we use alpha matte loss, alpha gradient loss, and composition loss; for GCA~\cite{li2020natural}, we only use alpha matte loss.
+Hence, for DIM~\cite{xu2017deep} and Index~\cite{Lu_2019_ICCV}, we use alpha matte loss, alpha gradient loss, and composition loss; for GCA~\cite{li2020natural}, we only use alpha matte loss.

-\textbf{Temporal coherence term.} We leverage the temporal coherence metric proposed by Erofeev \etal~\cite{Erofeev2015} as the temporal coherence term $L_{tc}$, which can be expressed as follows:

-where $\alpha,\hat{\alpha}$ are the predicted and ground-truth alpha matte. $i$ denotes a pixel in the UR of frame $p$.
+\textbf{Temporal coherence term.} We leverage the temporal coherence metric proposed by Erofeev \etal~\cite{Erofeev2015} as the temporal coherence term $L_{tc}$, which can be expressed as follows: where $\alpha,\hat{\alpha}$ are the predicted and ground-truth alpha matte. $i$ denotes a pixel in the UR of frame $p$.
 This term is denoted by ``dtSSD'' in~\cite{Erofeev2015}, which penalizes the temporal gradient of alpha mattes in our work.
 There is another temporal coherence metric, termed as ``MESSDdt'' in~\cite{Erofeev2015}, which augments Eq.~\ref{eq:L_tg} with motion vectors for the purpose of better correspondence between frame $t-1$ and frame $t$.
 However, we found that even computed with SOTA optical flow algorithms~\cite{teed2020raft}, there are severe motion noises for translucent pixels, which hurts the performance of the network when using ``MESSDdt'' as the temporal coherence loss.
 Thus, we do not use ``MESSDdt'' in our implementation.

-\textbf{Target affinity term.} While self-attention works well in many cases, Yu \etal~\cite{yu2020context} demonstrates that providing direct supervision for the attention weights can further boost the performance.
-Inspired by this work, we thus design the target affinity term $L_{af}$.
-For a pixel $i \in \text{UR}$ at $\mathbf{I}^t$, the target probability of having a large attention weight between $i$ and a pixel $j \in \mathbb{W}$ inside its local patch at a neighboring frame $f$ can be formulated as:
+The quantitative result of using ``MESSDdt'' as a loss term can be found in the supplementary material.